stutlerk/ihs-website/_apcsa/syllabus.md

 So long as it is not abused, students will be given the freedom to manage their educational experience in whatever way works best for them.
 Students are expected to take responsibility for their own actions and decisions and to accept the consequences, both positive and negative, of the choices they make.

 #### Professionalism
-AP Computer Science is a **CTE** (Career and Technical Education) course, and as such, there are certain expectations that go beyond what you might have in any other class.
+AP Computer Science A is a **CTE** (Career and Technical Education) course, and as such, there are certain expectations that go beyond what you might have in any other class.
 CTE courses have a focus on _career skills_ and _professionalism_, and strive to give a _real-world_ experience.
 Because of this, **professionalism** is a major point of emphasis.
-Consider this classroom to be like a workplace—you have just been hired by a software company, and this classroom is your office.
+Consider this classroom to be like a workplace: you have just been hired by a software company and this classroom is your office.
 Treat your coworkers (classmates) and your managers (instructors) with the respect you would expect to show in a work environment.

 #### Use of Technology
 Students are allowed and encouraged to use technology in class, subject to the following rules: